 She is quite uncomfortable tonight so I gave in and let her on my bed for a while, but not without an extra sheet and Walmart incontinence pad under her.
-Cody also taking advantage of the situation.
+Nothing happened, we both had a good nights sleep.

-I’ve had several requests for an update on Gracie.
-Let’s start at Tuesday night.
-She hadn’t eaten her breakfast or supper which is a sign that labor may be starting within 12 to 24 hours.
+Moving onto the next evening.
+Gracie hadn’t eaten her breakfast or supper which is a sign that labor may be starting within 12 to 24 hours.
 Her temperature was still at 99.7, not between 98 and 99 that I’ve been watching for.
-But it was down from 101.3 on Monday.
-Her tentative due date being Friday the 26th and the longer she carries, the more the puppies develop, so a couple more days will be beneficial.
+But it was down from 101.3.
+She is still 2 days for her tentative due date.
+The longer she carries, the more the puppies develop, so a couple more days will be beneficial.

-On Tues night she is very clingy and I’m wondering if she may be starting the labor process, but at 9 o’clock she devoured her dish of dog food!
-With her temp not low enough and still eating I guess we’ll get a good nights sleep tonight.
+On this night she is very clingy and I’m wondering if she may be starting the labor process, but at 9 o’clock she devoured her dish of dog food!
+With her temp not low enough and still eating, I guess we’ll get a good nights sleep.

 I have her whelping box set up in a spare bedroom and I’ve been sleeping in there with her but she only lasts for an hour or 2 and then she cries to get out.
 It’s been a nightly thing for the past week.
 I’m not going to stress her out, so when she has enough we go back to our normal sleeping places.
 She usually sleeps in my walk-in closet so I had towels and a blanket prepared in there as well.
 On Tuesday we try the whelping box, she’s not happy.
 We try the walk-in closet, she’s not happy.
 So I broke all the rules.
 I got out a few towels and let her sleep on my bed.
 She was very wiggly, not able to get comfortable but I started to dose off to sleep.
 Finally.
 It’s past midnight now.

 I must have slept a whooping 5 min and was awakened to more wiggling but it felt like she was putting a lot of pressure into my side with her hip.
 I sat up & by the light of the alarm clock I saw a puppy coming out.
-No cries, no moans from Gracie at all!
-I was so surprised!
+No cries, no moans from Gracie but what an expression on her face!
 I swooped up Gracie and the half-way delivered pup with the towels they were on and carried them into the walk-in closet.